f5devcentral/f5-big-iq-lab/docs/class1/module3/lab4.rst

   :scale: 60%
   :align: center

-.. node:: In case the app is deployed on a BIG-IP HA pair, the learning is not sync unless the failover group is set to automatic or the centrally builder feature is used.
+.. note:: In case the app is deployed on a BIG-IP HA pair, the learning is not sync unless the failover group is set to automatic or the centrally builder feature is used.

 #.
 Navigate under POLICY BUILDING > Settings, change **Enforcement Mode** to ``blocking`` then click on Save & Close.